MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Fairness

 ### Fairness: 2022

+- What-Is and How-To for Fairness in Machine Learning: A Survey, Reflection, and Perspective. [[paper]](https://arxiv.org/abs/2206.04101)
+  - Zeyu Tang, Jiji Zhang, Kun Zhang.
+  - Key Word: Fairness; Causality; Bias Mitigation; Survey.
+  - <details><summary>Digest</summary> Algorithmic fairness has attracted increasing attention in the machine learning community.
+Various definitions are proposed in the literature, but the differences and connections among them are not clearly addressed.
+In this paper, we review and reflect on various fairness notions previously proposed in machine learning literature, and make an attempt to draw connections to arguments in moral and political philosophy, especially theories of justice.
+We also consider fairness inquiries from a dynamic perspective, and further consider the long-term impact that is induced by current prediction and decision.

 - How unfair is private learning? [[paper]](https://arxiv.org/abs/2206.03985)
   - Amartya Sanyal, Yaxi Hu, Fanny Yang. *UAI 2022*